Driver identified in crash that killed 2 young brothers in Philadelphia

 A woman who lives at the intersection told Action News she heard the crash and ran outside to help the mother.

+The boys were taken to St. Christopher's Hospital where they were pronounced dead.

-During a vigil on Monday night, family members identified the boys killed as Jacier and Kariel.
+During a vigil on Monday night, family members identified the boys killed as 9-year-old Jacier and 7-year-old Kariel.

+"He always used to say that if anything ever happened to him, he wanted people to remember him as happy because he was going to a better place," said Jacqueline Perez, the grandmother of Jacier.

+"It was devastating for our nephew and for his little brother that died," said another relative, Sandra Marquez.

 Family and friends gather at Hunting Park and Kensington Ave to remember two brothers- Jacier and Kariel killed in a car crash over the weekend.
 They were passengers in their fathers car, when a driver slammed into the family vehicle, ejecting the boys. @ABC pic.twitter.com/CNtlDHhlFq— Christie Ileto (@Christie_Ileto) August 31, 2020